usds/us-forms-system/docs/building-a-form/available-widgets.md

 # Available widgets

-These widgets are included in the us-forms-system by default.
+Widgets are React components that return specific HTML form elements.
 Set these widgets in a config file while building your form.

 Some widgets are associated with particular schema types or formats.
 There are additional widgets available, but the us-forms-system uses definitions they're included in, rather than just the field.